 For QA to deliver the best results, we recommend encouraging an organizational culture focused on quality.
 Teams and individuals understand the importance of continuous testing and the impact on a project and, even more, on the business.

 Once the user has tested and validated the system, it may go to deployment.
 Software may now be installed and provide operational and business value for the end users.
-Implementation includes everything, from informing users of new products or features, training them, installing hardware (where applicable), installing software, and integrating the new products into daily flows.
+Implementation includes everything, from informing users of new products or features, training them, installing hardware (where applicable), installing software, and integrating the new products into daily flows of the IT system.
 Only when the business confirms that the requirements are met and that the system is operating at high standards is the phase considered closed.

 Successful engineering managers associate optimizing cycle time with accelerating the deployment phase and with scaling their SDLC processes.
 By continuously improving the teams’ workflows, they don’t compromise on the project’s requirements in terms of time to market, deadline, or quality.